serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-multi-origin-cloudfront-setup.md

 - Apache logs are under `/var/log/httpd` (logs are also sent to CloudWatch)
 - System log is `/var/log/messages`

-Note: along with the application code it is useful to also deploy `.git` folder (don't add it to `.ebignore`), so `git status` on the server inside the `/var/www/html` will show if there are any modifications done directly on the server.
+Note: along with the application code it is useful to also deploy `.git` folder (don't add it to `.ebignore`), so `git status` on the server inside the `/var/www/html` will show if there are any modifications done directly on the server by wordpress or plugins.

+Wordpress plugins often modify local files, so it is useful to check the behavior periodically (especially after installing some plugins or doing configuration changes) to see if there is something that needs to be saved to repostiory.
 This is useful to check if there are any local changes to the files after changing wordpress settings (if there are changes, we need to copy them back to local machine, commit to git and redeploy).

-# Single Page App Setup: Function To Handle Index Documents in Subfolders (CloudFrontDefaultIndexForOrigin)
+# Unbounce Setup

+Unbounce.com is a service for landing pages and there are two (official) ways to use it: point CNAME (such as `www.myapp.com`) to unbounce.com or use a wordpress plugin - in this case the "Host" header should contain the domain name (`www.myapp.com`).

+We can use the latter to make unbounce work with CloudFront: we setup the `www.myapp.com` domain to point to CloudFront and we configure CloudFront to forward the `Host` header to unbounce.

+This is how unbounce and CloudFront can be configured to work together:

+  1. Add `www.myapp.com` domain on unbounce.com
+  2. Get the unbounce URL, like `ab44444888888.unbouncepages.com`
+  3. In DNS settings, point `www` CNAME to `ab44444888888.unbouncepages.com`
+  4. Wait until unbounce shows "Working and Secure" for the domain
+  5. Edit (or create) CloudFront distribution, set alternative domain to `www.myapp.com` (or see https://serverfault.com/a/888776/527019, there is also a method based on lambda function)
+  6. Create the CloudFront origin, point it to unbounce URL (`ab44444888888.unbouncepages.com`)
+  7. Create default behavior `(*)` for the origin above, disable caching (set "Cache Based on Selected Request Headers" to "All")
+  8. Change DNS settings, point `www` subdomain to CloudFront distribution (`d33xxx8888xxxx.cloudfront.net`) - replace the unbounce domain with CloudFront domain
+  9. Wait for DNS changes to propagate, now the `www.myapp.com` root URL should point to CloudFront

+So we first point CNAME to unbounce.com, wait until unbounce thinks that everything is good and then reconfigure the CNAME to point to CloudFront (and CloudFront forwards the custom domain name via Host header).

+# Lambda Code: CloudFrontDefaultIndexForOrigin

+This is the function to handle index documents in subfolders.

 For multi-origin setup, we use CloudFront distribution to route the requests to multiple origins depending on the request path.